ccnmtl/djangowind/README.markdown

-djangowind includes a CDAP based profile handler that will fill in last_name, first_name, and email fields on the user object by talking to our CDAP service.
+djangowind includes a CDAP based profile handler that will fill in last_name, first_name, and email fields on the user object by talking to our LDAP service.
 To use it, add the following to your app's settings.py:

     WIND_PROFILE_HANDLERS = ['djangowind.auth.CDAPProfileHandler']

-CDAPProfileHandler requires restclient to be installed and 'cdap.ccnmtl.columbia.edu' to be properly set up in your /etc/hosts.
-If we ever run the CDAP server at a different URL, you can change the host by setting CDAP_BASE.
+The `CDAPProfilHandler` requires that you have the `python-ldap` library installed in your environment (this sometimes requires system packages above and beyond the Python).

-If you want to write your own ProfileHandler, it's just a class with a process(self,user) method on it.
+If you want to write your own `ProfileHandler`, it's just a class with a `process(self, user)` method on it.
 It will be passed the user object which probably only has the username field set and will be expected to set the other fields on the user and call .save() on it.
 It doesn't need to return anything.
-They just put it somewhere in your PYTHONPATH and add it to (or replace the CDAPProfileHandler) WIND_PROFILE_HANDLERS.
-If there is more than one handler in WIND_PROFILE_HANDLERS, djangowind will go through them all in order and give each a chance to process the user object.
+They just put it somewhere in your `PYTHONPATH` and add it to (or replace the `CDAPProfileHandler`) `WIND_PROFILE_HANDLERS`.
+If there is more than one handler in `WIND_PROFILE_HANDLERS`, djangowind will go through them all in order and give each a chance to process the user object.
 So keep that in mind if you're chaining them.